 existence and identity of the other person or entity must also be

 The notary will not certify, or attest to, anything which is not within

-his or her certain knowledge, or which cannot be proved to
+the notary's certain knowledge, or which cannot be proved to the

 The notary will not intervene in any transaction, or in respect of any